jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 tags: weapon rc1 carbine
 ---

-I'm building a new weapon which I call the GridScout RC1.
+I'm building a new weapon which I call the RC1.
 Why RC1?
 Because it's easier to explain that RC1 stands for Reeder Carbine #1 than to explain that PK6 (its original name) stands for _Piŝta Karabeno je 6,5 Grendel_.